kw4rgs/clusterify/README.md

 Tip: To deactivate the virtual environment, simply type `deactivate` in the terminal.

-To make the deployment process recursive, follow these additional steps:
+To deploy as web service, follow these additional steps:

 1. Open the systemd service configuration file in a text editor:
    ```